 To achieve authorization, a State's program must be fully equivalent to, no less stringent than, and consistent with the Federal program.
 However, the State programs can be more stringent or broader in scope than the Federal regulations.
 The map below shows the implementing status of the Biennial Report program.

-Source: U.S. Environmetal Protection Agency, "Authorization Status of All Resource Conservation and Recovery Act (RCRA) and Hazardous and Solid Waste Amendments (HSWA) Rules" Web page.
-Available at https://www.epa.gov/rcra/authorization-status-all-resource-conservation-and-recovery-act-rcra-and-hazardous-and-solid.
+Source: U.S. Environmental Protection Agency, "Authorization Status of All Resource Conservation and Recovery Act (RCRA) and Hazardous and Solid Waste Amendments (HSWA) Rules" Web page.
 Data current as of September 30, 2019.